Alaska Cruise From Seattle: Should I Embark In The PNW?

 The Cons Of Cruising From Seattle

-While there are many great reasons to cruise from Seattle, there are a few reasons not to, and it will come down to preferences.
+While there are many great reasons to cruise from Seattle, there are a few reasons not to, and it will come down to personal preferences.

 Short Stops In Victoria, BC